Skip to main content

 Enforcement & Safety

-The Enforcement and Safety Division comprises a contingent of sworn law enforcement officers and non-sworn civilian staff.
-The Division has three sections: the Commercial Vehicle Enforcement Section, the Investigative Section, and the Administrative Support Section, which is responsible for various functions, including highway safety, investigating fraud/violations, driver training programs, law enforcement, and many more.
+The Enforcement and Safety Division comprises sworn law enforcement officers and non-sworn civilian staff.
+It has three sections: the Commercial Vehicle Enforcement Section, the Investigative Section, and the Administrative Support Section.
+These sections are responsible for various functions, including highway safety, investigating fraud/violations, driver training programs, law enforcement, and more.
 Please contact us with your questions

 Subscribe to Safety